 A darkly comic memoir-in-essays about the scam of the American Dream and doing whatever it takes to survive in the Sunshine State—from the American Book Award-winning author of High-Risk Homosexual

 The cover of the book Alligator Tears.
 Soft pink background with a billboard that says “Alligator Tears.”
 The pole leading up to the billboard sign is covered in vines that resemble alligator scales.
 A child sits on the edge of the billboard, reading.
-The words “a memoir” and “in essays” are written horizontally on the cover in light blue, like tears.
+The words “a memoir” and “in essays” are written vertically on the cover in light blue, like tears.

 In Florida, one of the first things you’re taught as a child is that if you’re ever chased by a wild alligator, the only way to save yourself is to run away in zigzags.
 It’s a lesson on survival that has guided much of Edgar Gomez’s life.